openwall/john-packages/docs/commit-messages.md

 - The body or description should be restricted to 72 characters per line.
   - It should explain the motivation for the change.

+A commit message must refer to its purpose and to the problem that motivated its development:

+- If the issue a commit refers to is a bug report, add the following text to the commit message:
+  - Fix #VALUE.
+- If the issue a commit refers to is a feature request, add the following text to the commit message:
+  - Close #VALUE.
+- Commits may not be exactly a fix or implementation of a feature, but they can be related to any issue, in this case, add the following text to the commit message:
+  - See #VALUE.

 Examples:

 ```text